-On completion of the apprenticeship, the apprentice could progress into roles such as a chartered manager, a project manager or a senior leader.
+On completion of the apprenticeship, the apprentice could progress into a Hospitality Supervisor or Team Leader role.

 Who is Professional Assessment (PAL)?

 PAL provides services for providers to include colleges and employers involved in the delivery of apprenticeships and adult learning.
 Our offer includes: